cserl-iitb/bootcamp2022/application_software/week2/README.md

 # Exercise 1: Understanding socket programming

-Your first task is to write a simple C++ client-server programs using the socket API.
+Your first task is to write a simple C/C++ client-server programs using the socket API.
 In this exercise, the client should send a message to the server, and the server should simply echo it back to the client.
+That is, it must send the same message back to the client.
 The server should keep doing this as long as the client is connected to it.

 Below are two video lectures to understand the concepts involved (you can watch either one):